-4.5.
+4.4.
 Awards

-4.5.1.
+4.4.1.
 Unlimited Contests

-- a) The Men's and Women's World Champions respectively will be awarded the Gold Medal and Diploma of the FAI.
-The second and third placings will be awarded an FAI Silver and Bronze Medal respectively and Diplomas of the FAI. - b) The Overall World Aerobatic Champion of the men or women will be awarded the Jose L. Aresti Cup. - c) The Women's World Champion will be awarded the Royal Aero Club Trophy donated by the United Kingdom. - d) The World Champions, second, and third placings in the various programmes (Q, Free, Unknown 1, Unknown 2 and Final Freestyle) will be awarded Gold, Silver and Bronze Medals by CIVA and Diplomas by the FAI. - e) The World Champion in the Unknown Programmes (combined results from Programmes 2 and 3) will be awarded the Eric Müller Trophy donated by Switzerland. - f) The World Champion in the Four Minute Freestyle Programme will be awarded the Manfred Strössenreuther Trophy donated by the Federal Republic of Germany. - g) The Men's and Women's World Team Champions (or the World Team Champions if rule 1.3.1.2.h). is in force), comprising the three highest-scoring pilots and the Team Manager, will each be awarded the Gold Medal and Diploma of the FAI.
-The second and third placings will be awarded FAI Silver and Bronze Medals respectively and Diplomas of the FAI. - h) The Men's World Team Champions (or the World Team Champions if rule 1.3.1.2.h). is in force) will be awarded the Petr N. Nesterov Cup donated by the USSR. - The Women's World Team Champions will be awarded the FAI Challenge Cup donated by the USSR. - j) The top placing Team (Men's, Women's or Mixed) from the southern hemisphere will be awarded the Southern Cross Trophy donated by South Africa. - k) The organisers are recommended to give awards at World and Continental Championships to the Chief Judge, the Panel of Judges, the Chief of the Scoring Office and all the specialists in the computing room.
+- a) The Men's and Women's World Unlimited Aerobatic Champions respectively will be awarded the Gold Medal and Diploma of the FAI.
+The second and third placings will be awarded an FAI Silver and Bronze Medal respectively and Diplomas of the FAI. - b) The Overall World Unlimited Aerobatic Champion of the men or women will be awarded the Jose L. Aresti Cup. - c) The Women's World Unlimited Aerobatic Champion will be awarded the Royal Aero Club Trophy donated by the United Kingdom. - d) The first, second, and third placings in the various programmes (Known, Free, Unknown 1, Unknown 2 and Final Freestyle) will be awarded CIVA Gold, Silver and Bronze Medals, and Diplomas of the FAI. - e) The winner of Unknown Programmes (combined results from Programmes 3 and 4), regardless of gender, will be awarded the Eric Müller Trophy donated by Switzerland. - f) The World Unlimited Aerobatic Champion in the Four Minute Freestyle Programme will be awarded the Manfred Strössenreuther Trophy donated by the Federal Republic of Germany. - The Men's and Women's World Unlimited Aerobatic Team Champions (or the World Unlimited Aerobatic Team Champions if rule 1.3.1.2.e) is in force), comprising the three highest-scoring pilots and the Team Manager, will each be awarded the Gold Medal and Diploma of the FAI.
+The second and third placings will be awarded FAI Silver and Bronze Medals respectively and Diplomas of the FAI. - h) The Men's World Unlimited Aerobatic Team Champions (or the World Unlimited Aerobatic Team Champions if rule 1.3.1.2.e) is in force) will be awarded the Petr N. Nesterov Cup donated by the USSR. - i) The Women's World Unlimited Aerobatic Team Champions will be awarded the FAI Challenge Cup donated by the USSR. - j) The top placing Team (Men's, Women's or Mixed) from the southern hemisphere will be awarded the Southern Cross Trophy donated by South Africa. - k) The organisers are recommended to give awards at World and Continental Championships to the Chief Judge, the Panel of Judges, the Chief of the Scoring Office and all the specialists in the computing room.